open/close all folders

 - When you get to the portal to Sovngarde, you'll likely have just learned the first word of Storm Call, the most powerful shout in the game.
 You see a Dragon Priest, one of the toughest bosses in the game.
 You'll likely try to use Storm Call on him... and in the process, provoke the two dragons perched nearby, making the situation even more difficult.

 - A funny case of possibly accidental Did You Just Scam Cthulhu? towards the Daedric Princes.
 If you decide to become a werewolf during the Companions questline, you'll technically condemn yourself to hunting with Hircine in his realm after you die for all time.
 If you get far enough in the Thieves' Guild questline, you'll have to swear yourself to eternal service with Nocturnal.
 If you do both with one character, you just guaranteed two Eldritch Abominations are going to end up fighting over ownership of an immortal dragon soul upon your death (dragons being the children/physical manifestations/servants of Akatosh, just to add to the hilarity).
 Take into consideration that, according to Sheogorath in the Shivering Isles expansion, the Princes occasionally have little get-togethers, and the potential for "mommy and daddy are fighting again" jokes becomes endless.
-It gets better: According to Lucien (the Spectral Assassin), you are meant to serve Sithis after your death, and according to Tsun, Guardian of the bridge to the Hall of Valor, you will be welcome in Sovngarde...
+It gets better: According to the Spectral Assassin, if you join the Dark Brotherhood, you are meant to serve Sithis after your death; and according to Tsun, Guardian of the bridge to the Hall of Valor, you will be welcome in Sovngarde...
 And last but not least, Hermaeus Mora also lays a claim on your soul in Dragonborn.

 - One of the new kill cams added in the 1.5 patch has you essentially headbutt the enemy to death!